yjeanrenaud/esp32_garagedoor_iot/README.md

 If you do not have access to the WiFi and/or the webserver of the ESP32, the hardware button on the board can be used to overwrite the car sensoring: A long-press toggles the relay and a short one toggles manual_car.

 ## Hardware Required
 - an ESP32.
 Any other MCU will work as well.
-It needs to be capable of powering the ultrasonic sensor board with 5 V DC (otherwise you need an external powesupply for that) and at least four GPIO pins: 1 for the relais, one for the hal sensor and two for theJSN SR04T ultrasonic sensor.
-Furthermore, the binary is about 760900 bytes, so you need at least 761 kbyte of storage available on your MCU.
+It needs to be capable of powering the ultrasonic sensor board with 5 V DC (otherwise you need an external powesupply for that) and at least four GPIO pins: One for the relais, one for the reed sensor and two for the JSN SR04T ultrasonic sensor (trigger and echo).
+Furthermore, the binary is about 760900 bytes, so you need at least 744 kbyte of storage available on your MCU.
 All ESP32 do have more than that (all Espressif-Boards come with at least 4 MiB flash memory).

 I found it very easy to work with an ESP32-WROOM-32E board that is already equipped with two relais and a LED on board, as well as a power supply circuit that allows this neat inexpensive device to be powered with 7 - 60 VDC or 5 VDC via terminal connectors.
 You cn even use dupon wires to power with 5 V the board while progrmaming it via USB/UART.
 - some wires and soldering lead.
 Optional: dupon connectors
-- JSN SR04T hal sensor
+- JSN SR04T ultrasonic sensor
 - 10 k Ohm resistor
 ## Hardware Setup
 - todo: pictures and fritzings of the wiring, explanation of the setup, why a pulldown resistor, etc.